 Students take responsibility for their own reading journey as we encourage use of our own ‘Loxford Express’ reading map.
 All students are encouraged to explore a variety of genres as they progress through ability zones at their own pace.

-Students aged 12-15years old are involved in voting process for the Redbridge Children and Teen Book Awards.
-This annual award is led by Redbridge Schools Library in partnership with supported with librarians and teacher in secondary and primary schools across the borough.
+Students from both the primary and Secondary phases are involved in the Redbridge Children’s and Teen’s Book Awards.
+This annual award is led by Redbridge Schools Library in partnership with and supported by librarians and teachers in secondary and primary schools across the borough.
 The students read the nominated books and vote for their favourite titles.
 A panel of authors including the winners (whenever possible) are usually in attendance to give writing tips, interviews and to sign autographs.
 The Award also promotes literacy skills through its annual poetry and short story competitions.